cliosight/Docs/README.md

 }
 ```
 ## Example of a Job - Managing free tier users of a SaaS platform <a name="job_example"></a>
-Let's consider a simple application that notifies trial users of a Saas product regularly through an email at 12 am everyday.
+Let's consider a simple application that notifies trial users of a SaaS product.
+As an admin, I need to send notifications everyday through email.

 ## JSON body of a Workflow <a name="workflow"></a>
-A workflow in Cliosight is an aggregation of interconnected jobs within a datasource.
-Since it can only be directed towards a single datasource, importing data from others have to be carried out with utility jobs.
+A workflow in Cliosight is an aggregation of interconnected jobs.
+Since it can only be configured for a single datasource, fetching data from others have to be carried out with utility jobs.

 ## Example of a Workflow - Executing daily sales operational tasks <a name="workflowexamples"></a>
-Consider the sales funnel that comprises sending promotional emails logically to existing or potential customers on certain events at regular intervals.
+Consider the sales funnel that comprises sending promotional emails.
+We need to connect logically with existing or potential customers on certain events at regular intervals.

 ## Using Workflows in Jupyter Notebook for Machine Learning <a name="python"></a>
 Data analysis can provide pointers for fine-tuning an existing application or product design through hypothesis testing.
 It can also help in improving the performance of a machine learning model in production with high quality datasets.